jvermeir/ShoppingList/log.md

 And related to that cache idea: if the ingredients-page is opened and a category is added, the new category doesn't show up in the drop-down on the ingredients page.
 It would be nice to have a subscription to changes such that categories are reloaded automatically.

 Finally, when using this UI on a laptop, it would be nice to filter the list of categories by typing instead of having to scroll down a list.
-This won't be a problem for categories but it will
+This won't be a problem for categories but it will be on desktop.

 ## 20220707